 These sites can be improved by regional field staff taking the following actions:

-When considering projects in this category, DNR Parks and Trails and local units of government should explore possible partnerships with local soil and water conservation districts staff and/or Aquatic Habitat Restoration Grant Program and with Conservation Corps Minnesota.
+When considering projects in this category, DNR Parks and Trails and local units of government should explore possible partnerships with local soil and water conservation districts staff and with Conservation Corps Minnesota.
 Grants may be available through the first two organizations as they have similar goals to restore and maintain healthy water resources in their respective areas.
 Natural resources specialist services should be available to help assess shorelines.

 These sites will be redesigned by an engineer.
 Design should be guided by the following actions: